SRD Cryptex Installation

 • Source Code

-Copy and Paste in Terminal to Download and Install an example SRD Cryptex DMG, or manual Build Instructions are shown further below:
+To bypass the manual build and install process, I’ve created a script that handles the installation of a pre-built SRD Cryptex to your Device.
+To automagically install the Cryptex, Copy and Paste the Code below in Terminal to Download and Install an example SRD Cryptex DMG, or manual Build Instructions are shown further below:

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/xsscx/srd/main/dmg/install.sh)"